monjur77/monjur77/README.md

 - 👋 Hi, I’m @monjur77
-- 👀 I’m interested in Python
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Data Analysis with Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 monjur77/monjur77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.